-Why Most SSDs Are Already Encrypted
+Why Are Most SSDs Already Encrypted?

 Always-on encryption exists for two reasons.
 First, it enables instant Secure Erase: instead of erasing every NAND cell, the controller destroys the MEK and generates a new one, making all existing data permanently unreadable in milliseconds.
 Second, it provides a foundation for user-set passwords.
-When a user enables ATA Security, TCG OPAL, or BitLocker hardware mode, the MEK is itself encrypted with the user's authentication key.
-The NAND data was already encrypted; the user password simply locks access to the MEK.

-How SSD Encryption Keys Work
+How Do SSD Encryption Keys Work?

 - Media Encryption Key (MEK)